namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 11/8/23
+- Found the issue with the login but not sure the best approach
+- Have an idea so will be trying that today

 ### 11/7/23
+- Mostly meetings
-- Taking the integration group testing story since we found a few minor bugs - 2120
+- Worked on the group testing feddbacks story - 2120

 ### 11/6/23
 - Added a fix to 2051 in the morning